-Gefitinib is used to treat non-small cell lung cancer that has spread to other parts of the body in people with certain types of tumors.
+Gefitinib (brand name- Iressa) is an FDA-approved treatment used for non-small cell lung cancer that has spread to other body parts in people with certain types of tumors.

 Gefitinib is in a class of medications called kinase inhibitors.
 It works by blocking the action of a certain naturally occurring substance that may be needed to help cancer cells multiply.

 Let us walk you through the key findings you need to know about Gefitinib

 Gefitinib comes as a tablet to take by mouth.
 It is usually taken with or without food once a day.
 Take gefitinib at around the same time every day.
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.

 Take gefitinib exactly as directed.
 Do not take more or less of it or more often than your doctor prescribes.
 If you are unable to swallow the tablets, you may dissolve them in water.
 Drink the mixture right away.

 Your doctor may delay or permanently stop your treatment if you experience certain side effects.
 Be sure to tell your doctor how you are feeling during your treatment with gefitinib.

 Do not stop taking gefitinib without talking to your doctor.
 You can help them by tracking your side effects in Ankr.